 - (uri-reference STRING) => URI procedure

 A URI reference is either a URI or a relative reference (RFC 3986, Section 4.1).
 If the given string's prefix does not match the syntax of a scheme followed by a colon separator, then the given string is parsed as a relative reference.
+If STRING is neither a URI nor a relative reference, uri-reference returns #f.

 - (uri-reference?
 URI) => BOOL procedure